Statistics

 His autobiography, A Part Worth Playing, was published by Fantom Publishing in 2016.

-Neil Seiler (died 2003 aged 77) would be 99 - 2 credits, including Commander Stewart in Death to the Daleks
+Neil Seiler (died 2003 aged 77) would have been 99 - 2 credits, including Commander Stewart in Death to the Daleks

 Neil Seiler appeared in two Doctor Who stories: as a Radio Operator in The Sea Devils and Commander Stewart in Death to the Daleks.